tjsung714/ASAP/README.md

 ## Data and example outputs

-The input datasets required to run the ASAP pipeline and example outputs are available on Zenodo:
+The input datasets required to run the ASAP pipeline, along with related example outputs, are available on Zenodo:

 **Zenodo DOI**
 10.5281/zenodo.19399543